Andre-Joe/Andre-Joe.github.io/index.md

 My full academic transcript is available <a href="/assets/transcript.pdf" target="_blank" rel="noopener">here</a>.<br>
 <p style="margin-top:5px; font-style:italic;">
 Curious about any topic or want more details from my courses?
-Ask the chatbot in the Projects section below.
+Ask the chatbot in the Projects section.
 </p>